polyphony-chat/docs/SPECIFICATION.md

 #### 2.4.1 Signing keys

 - Instance/user signing keys should be rotated at least every 30 days.
 This is to ensure that a compromised key can only be used for a limited amount of time.
-- If Bobs client fails to verify the signature of Alice's message with the public key provided by Server B, it should ask Server A for the public key of Alice at the time the message was sent.
+- If Bobs client fails to verify the signature of Alice's message with the public key/certificate pair received from Server B, it should ask Server A for the public key of Alice at the time the message was sent.
 If the verification fails again, the message should be treated with extreme caution.

 #### 2.4.2 Home server operation and design

-- Employ a caching layer to handle the potentially large amount of requests for public keys without putting unnecessary strain on the database.
+- Employ a caching layer to handle the potentially large amount of requests for public key certificates without putting unnecessary strain on the database.

-!!! bug "TODO"

-    Is this still necessary?

-### 2.5 Security considerations

-!!! bug "TODO"

-    TODO: This chapter is to be removed and absorbed by [2.4 Abuse prevention](#24-abuse-prevention)

-!!! bug "TODO"

-    "What if server B is malicious and provides a different public identity key for Alice?
-Bob would then succeed in verifying the signature of Alice's message, but the message would not have been signed by Alice."
-    TODO: Consider removing chapter 2.3 if no solution can be found.

 ## 3. Federating direct/group messages